maubanel/UE5-Static-Meshes/setting-up/README.md

 ##### `Step 15.`\|`ITSM`| :large_blue_diamond: :small_orange_diamond:

 You can add points to the spline by clicking on either end while pressing the <kbd>Alt</kbd> key.
 Remember to let go and press again when trying to add a new point then pull along the X & Y axis to make a large mountain area in the middle of the level to work on.
+If it does not work try the other end of the line by clicking on the control point on the spline.

+Uploading AddPointsToBrush.mp4…

 ![](../images/line2.png)